 Given the skills, resources and expertise required to properly assess and manage the planning process for these large-scale energy assets, it is strongly preferred that state governments retain responsibility for the planning process and approvals, along with compliance enforcement.
 Further, council may avoid decision-making by simply declining the proposed project, resulting in an appeal to the appropriate state planning and environment court or tribunal, adding further delays and costs in the process.

-4.2.1 A wind or solar farm planning permit should only be renewed for one further term as a maximum, unless there are exceptional circumstances that have caused a delay in commencement.
+4.2.1 A project’s planning permit should only be renewed for one further term as a maximum, unless there are exceptional circumstances that have caused a delay in commencement.
 Approval of permit renewals (or extensions) should require the developer to demonstrate the likelihood of the project commencing and being completed prior to the end of the requested/approved renewal or extension period.

 4.2.3 The responsible authority should be able to reasonably introduce and apply current/updated planning guidelines, applicable standards and updated permit conditions when assessing a request to renew/extend a permit or when approving a planning permit amendment.
-For example, a developer seeking to renew a permit issued on 1 January 2017, expiring 31 December 2021, should be required to comply with any contemporary guidelines and standards currently in force that could be reasonably expected to be complied with, as such the developer should prepare the renewal submissions in accordance with the contemporary guidelines and standards.
+For example, a developer seeking to renew a permit issued on 1 January 2018, expiring 31 December 2023, should be reasonably required to comply with any contemporary guidelines and standards currently in force that could be expected to be complied with, and the developer should prepare the renewal submissions in accordance with the contemporary guidelines and standards.

-4.2.4 Evidence of ongoing community engagement for the project should be submitted to the responsible authority when seeking a renewal approval or permit modification request.
-Submissions should include evidence of current community consultation efforts with regard to any proposed changes in the project design and layout subsequent to the original permit approval.
+4.2.4 Evidence of ongoing community engagement for the project, including feedback from community members, should be submitted to the responsible authority when seeking a renewal approval or permit modification request.
+Submissions should include evidence of current community consultation efforts regarding any proposed changes in the project design and layout subsequent to the original permit approval.

-4.2.5 In considering a renewal/extension or permit amendment application, the responsible authority should assess any compounding effects of other proposed or constructed wind farms in the vicinity with respect to residents who may experience cumulative effects that may be exacerbated by the proposed wind farm that is seeking permit renewal or amendment approvals.
+4.2.5 In considering a renewal/extension or permit amendment application, the responsible authority should assess any compounding effects of other proposed or constructed projects in the vicinity – with respect to residents who may experience cumulative effects that may be exacerbated by the proposed project that is seeking permit renewal or amendment approvals.

-4.2.7 In the event that the project is seeking a renewal/extension of the permit period to allow a commenced project further time for construction completion, the responsible authority needs to be fully satisfied that material construction has already commenced and provide extensions only for the period where it would be reasonably expected for the remaining construction to be completed.
+4.2.7 If the project is seeking a renewal/extension of the permit period to allow a commenced project further time for construction completion, the responsible authority needs to be fully satisfied that material construction has already commenced and provide extensions only for the period where it would be reasonably expected for the remaining construction to be completed.
 For example, the project should have reached financial close and commenced actual construction of wind turbines or solar arrays.
-A roadway or shed should not be considered as commencement of material construction.
+Minimal achievements, such as a roadway or shed constructed on the land should not be considered as material commencement of construction.

-4.2.8 State governments should consider including relevant questions for prospective rural property purchasers to ask about potential wind or solar farms, in the vicinity of the property, in any due diligence ‘checklist’ that may accompany a contract of sale or vendor statement document.
+4.2.8 State governments should consider including relevant questions for prospective rural property purchasers to ask about potential projects in the vicinity of the property – to be included in any due diligence ‘checklist’ that may accompany a contract of sale or vendor statement document.

-4.2.9 Planned dwellings within proximity to a proposed wind or solar farm that have existing, approved and current planning and building permits, should be treated and assessed as an existing dwelling by developers when preparing and submitting permit applications.
+4.2.9 Planned dwellings, within proximity to a proposed project that have existing, approved and current planning and building permits, should be treated and assessed as an existing dwelling by developers when preparing and submitting permit applications.
 Planned dwellings that subsequently are not constructed within the specified time limits and/or have expired permits, can be removed as a constraint to the planning layout.
-See also recommendation 4.2.10 regarding development plans subsequent to a project planning permit being approved.
+See also recommendation 4.2.10 regarding development plans after a project planning permit being approved.

 4.2.10 Neighbours to projects, where the project is in either development or in operation, should be allowed to submit development plans to the responsible planning authority for new development on their property, such as a dwelling or a shed.
-Development proposals within at least 1.5 km of a proposed or operating wind turbine, should be referred to the wind farm developer by the responsible authority for consultation and to verify impact levels of the wind or solar farm at the proposed neighbour’s development site.
+Development proposals within at least 1.5 km of a proposed or operating wind turbine, within 300 m of a proposed or operating transmission line, or within 100 m of a proposed or operating large scale solar array, should be referred to the project developer by the responsible authority.
+The developer should then assess and verify potential impact levels of the project at the neighbour’s proposed development site.
 Development proposals in locations where the project is likely to exceed prescribed standards and limits may require written agreements to be reached between the neighbour and the project before the neighbour’s development can be granted final approval by the responsible authority.

-4.2.11 Transmission lines, substations and other related electrical infrastructure should all be subject to and require an appropriate planning permit, ideally as part of the overall permit for the project.
-Careful consideration should be given to the design and routing of the powerline.
+4.2.11 Private transmission lines, substations and other related electrical infrastructure should all be subject to and require an appropriate planning permit, ideally as part of the overall permit for the project.
+Careful consideration should be given to the design and routing of the transmission line.
 Developers should collaborate wherever possible to optimise use of shared transmission facilities.
 Relevant governance bodies (transmission planning, electrical safety, road safety, local councils etc.) should be properly consulted on the planning application and exercise their oversight responsibilities accordingly.